zackees/isolated-environment/README.md

 ```bash
 pip install isolated-environment
 ```

-This is a package isolation library designed specifically for AI developers to solve the problems of AI dependency conflicts introduced by the various `pytorch`/`tensorflow`/etc incompatibilities within and between AI apps.

 It moves the install of your chosen dependencies from **install time** to **runtime**.
 The benefit of this is that you can query the system and make choices on what needs to be installed.
 For example in `pip` you can't conditionally install packages based on whether `nvidia-smi` has